tharsheblows/mjj-faq/README.md

 This is a WordPress plugin which makes a simple little faq.
 Or simple little faqs if you make more than one.

 It makes a custom post type, mjj_faq, which appears as "FAQs" in the menu.
-You can use markup in the "answer" box for each entry.
+You can use Markdown in the "answer" box for each entry.
 But no html tags.
 Those will be stripped out.

 Then take the quiz!